Usage Examples

 0 9 * * * /usr/local/bin/filefortress remotes scan

-# Weekly full scan on Sundays at 2 AM
+# Weekly scan on Sundays at 2 AM

 # Monthly storage info check on 1st of month at 8 AM